Q&A: Cory Schilling, senior managing director at Aon’s Reinsurance Solutions

 How has the Covid-19 pandemic affected the MGA sector?
 Have the past two years been favourable?

 The MGA sector mirrored the overall property and casualty (P&C) industry and showed itself to be resilient overall through the pandemic.
-There are certain pockets of MGA business, such as event cancellation and travel insurance, that had some challenges, but are now making a comeback.
+In the US, there are certain pockets of MGA business, such as contingent liability / event cancellation and travel insurance, that had some challenges, but are now making a comeback.

 On the theme of talent, in Aon’s recently published report, ‘MGAs: A Market on the Move’, you highlighted the attractiveness of MGAs as employers.
 Do you see a migration of talent from the traditional sector to the MGA sector?

 We continue to see a migration of talent to the sector, and we expect this trend to continue as we see many more MGA platforms being created in the years to come.
-MGAs are not necessarily a single line, or single delegated underwriting authority, but a platform with shared services that is designed to accommodate an underwriter or a team of underwriters, and provide a good compensation and equity structure.
+MGAs are not necessarily a single line, or single delegated underwriting authority, but a platform with shared services that is designed to accommodate an underwriter or a team of underwriters, and provide a good compensation, equity structure and total reward in a transparent way.

 In 2022, we have a new set of challenges, including rising inflation, interest rate rises, and the reduced supply of reinsurance capacity in certain key areas.
 How do you think the MGA sector has responded?